yuly16/llvm-demo/README.md

 # llvm-demo
-The c++ code generates a object code, which add a global variable, and sub a global variable and print its value.
+The c++ code generates a object code, which plus 1 and minus 1 to a global variable, and prints its value.
 ![image](https://user-images.githubusercontent.com/41314695/134023932-12933208-35d0-40a6-8e05-b0d4cdee18df.png)